Medicine (Shakira song)

-"Medicine" is a song recorded by Colombian singer and songwriter Shakira.
-It was released as the fourth and final from her tenth studio album Shakira (2014).
+"Medicine" is a song recorded by Colombian singer-songwriter Shakira.
+It was released as promotional single from her tenth studio album Shakira (2014).
 Featuring guest vocals from American country music singer Blake Shelton, the song was performed on the 49th Annual Academy of Country Music Awards on April 6, 2014, and spent one week on the country charts at number 57 from unsolicited airplay.
 The song was written by Shakira alongside Mark Bright and Hillary Lindsey, while the production was handled by Shakira and busbee.

 Background

 After the success of her ninth studio album, Sale el Sol (2010), Shakira revealed in November 2011, "I've begun to explore in the recording studio whenever I have time in Barcelona and here in Miami.
 I'm working with different producers and DJs, and I try to feed off from that and find new sources of inspiration and new musical motivation.
 I'm anxious to return to the studio.
 My body is asking for it."
-In 2012, it was reported that Shakira was shooting the video for the tentative-first single "Truth or Dare" in Lisboa, Portugal.
+In 2012, it was reported that Shakira was shooting the video for the tentative-first single "Truth or Dare" in Lisbon, Portugal.
 However, due to Shakira's pregnancy, the song was not released.
 Later, in March 2014, Shakira explained to Billboard that, "It's been two-and-a-half years of making songs, trashing them, doing them again, doing eight versions of each song, having a baby, doing The Voice, coming back to the studio, reconnecting with my songs."

 In December 2013, Sony Music Entertainment reported that Shakira's new single would be released in January 2014, and that it was supposed to be a duet with Barbadian recording artist Rihanna.
 On January 13, 2014, "Can't Remember to Forget You" was released and indeed features Rihanna, which was followed by the release of the second single "Empire".